Heterogeneous domain adaptation: An unsupervised approach: Heterogeneous Unsupervised domain adaptation

-Although Definition \ref{def: HeUDA_condition} provides the basic transfer condition in HeUDA scenarios, some properties of $f_s$ and $f_t$ still need to be explored to determine which kind of maps satisfy this condition.
-Monotonic maps are one such map, defined as: \begin{mydef}[monotonic map] If a map $f: \mathcal{R}^m\rightarrow\mathcal{R}^r$ satisfies the following condition
+indicating that $f_s$ and $f_t$ will not cause extreme negative transfer and $V_{He}=V_{Ho}$. \begin{myrem} {The HeUDA condition defined in Definition {\ref{def: HeUDA_condition}} is a sufficient condition to correctly transfer knowledge across two heterogeneous domains, but it is not a necessary condition.
+Although we could define more HeUDA conditions (sufficient conditions) to correctly transfer knowledge across two heterogeneous domains, we cannot find maps to satisfy every condition.
+In this paper, the HeUDA condition described in Definition {\ref{def: HeUDA_condition}} can be satisfied by the proposed mapping function: linear monotonic map (defined in Section~\ref{sec:proposed_model}), which means that we find a practical way to correctly transfer knowledge across two heterogeneous domains.} \end{myrem} Although Definition \ref{def: HeUDA_condition} provides the basic transfer condition in HeUDA scenario, we still need to determine which kinds of map (i.e., $f_s$ and $f_t$) satisfy this condition.
+To explore one such map, we propose monotonic maps as follows: \begin{mydef}[monotonic map] If a map $f: \mathbb{R}^m\rightarrow\mathbb{R}^r$ satisfies the following condition

-where $(x_i,<)$ and $(f(x_i),<)$ are binary relations and ``$<$" is a strict partial order over $\mathcal{R}^m$ and $f(\mathcal{R}^m)$, then the map $f$ is a monotonic map. \end{mydef} Based on Definition \ref{def: monotonic_map}, the proposed unsupervised knowledge transfer theorem follows.
+where $(x_i,<)$ and $(f(x_i),<)$ are binary relations and ``$<$" is a strict partial order over $\mathbb{R}^m$ and $f(\mathbb{R}^m)$, then the map $f$ is a monotonic map. \end{mydef} The proposed unsupervised knowledge transfer theorem follows, based on Definition \ref{def: monotonic_map}.